-Superscript letters indicate statistical difference between the groups (P < .05).
+Distinctive lowercase letters in a column and uppercase letters in a row represent a significant difference (p <0.05).

-The marginal adaption was statistically different between the groups cemented with ceramic and resin composite crown, and those based on finish line location.
+The marginal adaption was statistically different between the the cemented groups with ceramic and composite resincrown, and those based on finish line location.

 Table II.
 Averages and standard deviation of the marginal adaption